 Be Fully Present with Your Scene Partner

 The Beginning Scene Study class provides new actors a space to slow down, breathe, and work with their scene partner to bring a story to life.
 Building on the exercises taught in the beginner acting technique classes*, acclaimed acting Coach Pamela Scott assigns partners to explore scene work.
 Each pair will use relationships, emotional preparation, and the beginning of character work to advance their technique.
-This 4-week course is on-going with the option for actors to re-enroll to continue developing their work.
+This 4-week course is ongoing with the option for actors to re-enroll at the start of each session to continue developing their work.

 Invest in this class if you...